kanishka-linux/kawaii-player/README.md

 Note: Key 'q' used on playing video will quit the playing instance, and the same key 'q' used on playlist column will queue the item.

+**Using Web Interface for managing and accessing Torrent Stream remotely:** First, set up ip address and port properly for both media server and torrent streaming in *'other_options.txt'* and *'torrent_config.txt'* files.
+Then start media server and open web interface.
+In web ui, user will find a text box for searching media within the server.
+This *search box* can be used for controlling torrent streaming on the media server with the help of text commands.
+Following are the list of commands which can be used for controlling behaviour of torrent.
+(Before using following commands user needs to select *'Torrent'* section from select menu in web interface):

+		$ torrent:torrent_magnet_or_http_link (for adding torrent to the server, Once torrent info is fetched, it will be available in *History* section of *Torrent*)
+		$ torrent:stop (for stopping torrent)
+		$ torrent:delete (delete torrent and all it's associated files kept in default torrent download location as specified in *'torrent_config.txt'*)
+		$ torrent:status (will show status of current running torrent)
+		$ torrent:d:download_speed_in_KB::u:upload_speed_in_KB (Sets up upload and download speed locally for specific torrent.
+Eg, *torrent:d:90::u:80* will set download speed to 90KB and upload speed to 80KB)

 ## Media Server

 ###### [Index](#index)